hientx-seta/TensorFlow-Developer-Certificate/README.md

 ### Info and Purchase

 You have 6 months from the date of purchasing the exam to take the exam before your purchase expires.
 You must register and pay for eachexam attempt.
-You must wait 14 days to do the 2nd, if you don't pass the 1st time, 2 months after 2nd time and 1 year after 3th time.
+You must wait 14 days to do the 2nd test, if you don't pass the 1st one, 2 months after the 2nd one and 1 year after 3th one.

 Purchase here (Requires Google Account):
 [https://app.trueability.com/google-certificates/tensorflow-developer](https://app.trueability.com/google-certificates/tensorflow-developer)